silas-stuart/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Printing all the groups the current user is part of Script that changes current owner to new owner Creating an empty file
+Adds execute permission to the owner of a file